About the Treatment

 Skin rashes cover a wide range of skin conditions, everything from reactions to a substance, to signs of more serious medical problems.
 Here’s some more information on this common skin problem.
-At Signature Plastic Surgery, we will provide a personalized treatment for your skin rashes.
+At Signature Plastic Surgery, we will provide personalized treatment for your skin rashes.

 What is a skin rash?